 In time, the web began to evolve, but communication still very much veered towards marketers talking at you rather than with you.
 Communication was predominantly one-way rather than conversational, and customer input was only gathered via web forms (if it ever was).

 In 2005, Web 2.0 arrived, famously ushered in by Tim O’Reilly.
 This was the birth of web engagement.
 A new internet came into play, consisting of blogs, content feeds, comments, and social media and networking input.
 The tone of communication changed as people began to spend much more time online.

-However, the need for a more comprehensive technology soon becomes apparent.
+However, the need for a more comprehensive technology soon became apparent.
 Today’s visitors have extremely high expectations for their digital experiences.
-They want to see relevant content and have a consistent user experience across all devices, all of which brings us to the next step in content management technology: Digital Experience Platforms (DXP).
+They want to see relevant content and have a consistent user experience across all devices, all of which brings us to the next step in content management technology: digital experience platforms (DXPs).